The ring on the doorbell was a process server.

 Bingo!
-You’ve been sued.
+You’ve been sued in a California court.

 Breathe deeply and work your way through this five step check list.
 Then I’ll suggest some options.

 1. Look at the caption: It identifies the parties to the suit.
 It’s right below the centered name of the court involved.
 The Plaintiff is the person filing the suit: they have a comPLAINT for which they want the court’s help.

 Do you recognize the plaintiff as one of your creditors?
 If you don’t recognize the plaintiff, does the complaint explain how the plaintiff comes to assert someone else’s claim against you?

 2. Find any verification: Attached to the end of the complaint may be a verification.
 This is a sworn statement by someone with personal knowledge of the facts that the facts set out in the complaint are true.
 If there is no verification, in California you can file a simple form called a general denial if you want to contest the suit.

 3. Mark your calendar: In California, you have 30 days from service of the complaint to file an answer.
 If you don’t file an answer, you are sure to lose the suit.

 4. Check whether suit is timely: The statute of limitations in California is four years.
 The four-year clock begins tickling when there was last activity on the account, a purchase or a payment.
 If it’s been more than four years since you either paid or charged on a credit card, you can win the suit simply, if you file an answer.

 5. Read the prayer: The prayer is at the end of the complaint, though maybe not the last page.
 Determine how much money is at stake, and whether there is any claim that you have committed fraud.
 The consequences of letting a fraud complaint go to judgment are much more serious than just a suit for money.